rppicomidi/EZ_USB_MIDI_HOST/README.md

 maximum supported number of hub ports devices connected.
 Finally, USB MIDI devices can be connected and disconnected while the program is running.

-To make this complexity more manageable, this wrapper provides the following software components layered as follows:
+To make this complexity more manageable, this library provides the following software components layered as follows:

 |              |                           |